jergagon1/jergagon1.github.io/_posts/2015-01-02-ruby-classes.markdown

 categories: technical
 tags: ruby class object
 ---
-When you start learning an object-oriented programming language like Ruby, you work with objects.
+When you develop with an object-oriented programming language like Ruby, you work with objects.
 These objects can be representations of things in the real world, for example you could have a person object or a car object.
 However, a programming object does not have to represent a material physical thing.
 A programming object can also represent an abstract concept like an idea, a number, a conversation or a piece of data.

 Objects have attributes that describe their state.
 A car object might have a color attribute that would describe its color or a number_of_doors attribute to describe if it's a 2 door or 4 door.